 - a.
-WHQS progress is reported quarterly to the Tenants Liaison Forum (TLF).
-The TLF WHQS Investing in your Home subgroup meets monthly.
+Progress is reported quarterly to the Tenants' Scrutiny Panel (TSP) and monthly to the Investing in your Home subgroup.
 During the meeting progress and performance is reported, including priorities and acceptable fails.
-The TLF subgroup reports to the quarterly TLF meetings. - b.
-A WHQS newsletter An Investing in your Home Newsletter is published in the spring and autumn including progress and planned works, news features, community benefits, explanation of improvements, introducing staff and contractors.
-The newsletter is sent to all tenants, Housing staff and County Councillors. - c.
+The subgroup reports to the quarterly TSP meetings. - b.
+An Investing in your Home Newsletter is published in the spring and autumn including progress and planned works, news features, community benefits, explanation of improvements, introduction of staff and contractors.
+The newsletter is sent to all tenants, housing staff and county councillors. - c.
 Open House Magazine is used for updates between newsletters. - d.
 Both publications are published on the Council's website and Tenant Engagement Facebook page.